Selecting a container network interface

 Review the following information for selecting a container network interface (CNI).

-In Red Hat OpenShift on IBM Cloud version 4.20 and later, Calico is the default CNI, but clusters that use RHCOS worker nodes have the option of selecting Open Virtual Network (OVN) as their cluster CNI.
+In Red Hat OpenShift on IBM Cloud version 4.20 and later, Calico is the default CNI, but VPC clusters that use RHCOS worker nodes have the option of selecting Open Virtual Network (OVN) as their cluster CNI.

 - Calico Default